IPL2 for Pharmacy, Operating Department Practice, Paramedic Science, Midwifery, Medicine, Mental Health Nursing & Adult Nursing students

 After Workshop 2, students will be asked to complete an online survey to anonymously assess the contribution of the other members of their group.

 Either before, between or after the workshops, students will shadow a health or social care professional. different to their own profession, in the practice setting and will have an opportunity to reflect on what they have learnt from this experience.

 After the two workshops, students will write a 1000-word reflective essay on their learning from IPL2 for inclusion in their portfolios.

-IPL2 for Speech and Language Therapy, Occupational Therapy, Physiotherapy, Child Nursing and Learning Disabilities Nursing students
+IPL2 for Speech and Language Therapy, Occupational Therapy, Physiotherapy, Child Nursing, Learning Disabilities Nursing and PGCE (Early year) students.

 In their second year, students on the programmes above will attend a one-day interprofessional workshop to explore Multi-disciplinary team working and collaboration.
 The aim of this workshop is to consider the barriers, benefits and overarching principles of interprofessional working amongst different professions.
 The scenarios are based around children with complex needs and their families and the day examines the working relationships between families and the professionals as well as between different professional roles.